DeterminedPanda/Chip8/README.md

 # Chip8

-This repository contains a Chip8 emulator that is written in C.
+This repository contains a Chip8 emulator, that is written in C.

 ![emulator in action](images/Emulator.png)